 "It is the relationship that heals" (Irvin Yalom)

 Thank you for taking the time to read my profile.
 I hope you have found it helpful.
-If we don’t end up working together, I hope you find the therapist that is right for you and I wish you well.
+If we don’t end up working together, I sincerely hope you find the therapist that is right for you and wish you well on your journey.